MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/failed-to-process-message-due-to-transient-exception.md

 ms.date: 10/04/2023
 ---

-# "Failed to process message due to a transient exception" error in the message tracking logs
+# "Failed to process message due to a transient exception" error in message tracking logs

 ## Symptoms